hbctraining/Pseudobulk-for-scRNAseq/lessons/05_pseudobulk_DE_visualizations.md

 ### Heatmap of differntialy expressed genes

 Another way to look at global patterns of gene expression is to take our normalized expression matrix for our significant genes and generate a heatmap.
-The rows corresponds to a significant gene, columns are samples, and each value is the normalized expression from the pseudobulk aggregation.
+The rows correspond to significant genes, columns are samples, and each value is the normalized expression from the pseudobulk aggregation.

 Using the `pheatmap()` function, we can also cluster samples and genes together based upon their similarity.
 From the heatmap below we can clearly see that samples are clustering together based upon which experimental condition they belong to (`TN` and `cold7`).
-Similarly, the genes are being grouped together based upon their expression values, where we can see which genes are up and down-regulated in each condition.
+Similarly, the genes are being grouped together based upon their expression values, where we can see which genes are up- and down-regulated in each condition.

 ```r
 # Extract normalized expression for significant genes from the samples